eth-library-lab/filsat/demo/INSTALLATION.md

 # Installation guide

-The installation guide aims to provide information to install and configure locally the [demo app](https://github.com/eth-library-lab/filsat/tree/master/demo) of the project [Dsyntdocs](https://github.com/eth-library-lab/filsat)
+The installation guide aims to provide information to install and configure locally the [demo app](https://github.com/eth-library-lab/filsat/tree/master/demo) of the [Dsyntdocs](https://github.com/eth-library-lab/filsat) prototype.

 ## Prerequisite